IndieGig/indiegig/README.md

 ### Database Migrations

+For a new database you can do `bun run db:push` to push the schema to the database.

 To create a new migration, run `bun run db:generate`.

 To apply the migration, run `bun run db:migrate`.